Last updated on December 15th, 2024 at 03:30 pm

 Recreation at Three Rivers State Park

 Fishing and boating are why most people come here.
-The pier is popular with campers both day and night, and your catch may include largemouth and smallmouth bass, catfish, bluegill, speckled perch and bream, typical of freshwater fishing in the south.
+The fishing pier is popular with campers both day and night, and your catch may include largemouth and smallmouth bass, catfish, bluegill, speckled perch and bream, typical of freshwater fishing in the south.

 If you bring your own kayak, canoe or standup paddle-board, you can launch behind your site or from the boat ramp.